Fields Medal: Landmarks

-The medal was first awarded in 1936 to the Finnish mathematician Lars Ahlfors and the American mathematician Jesse Douglas, and it has been awarded every four years since 1950.
-Its purpose is to give recognition and support to younger mathematical researchers who have made major contributions.
+The medal was first awarded in 1936 to the Finnish mathematician Lars Ahlfors and the American mathematician Jesse Douglas.

 In 1954, Jean-Pierre Serre became the youngest winner of the Fields Medal, at 27.
 He retains this distinction.

 In 1966, Alexander Grothendieck boycotted the ICM, held in Moscow, to protest against Soviet military actions taking place in Eastern Europe.
-Léon Motchane, founder and director of the Institut des Hautes Études Scientifiques, attended and accepted Grothendieck's Fields Medal on his behalf.
+Léon Motchane, founder and director of the Institut des hautes études scientifiques, attended and accepted Grothendieck's Fields Medal on his behalf.

 In 1970, Sergei Novikov, because of restrictions placed on him by the Soviet government, was unable to travel to the congress in Nice to receive his medal.

 In 1978, Grigory Margulis, because of restrictions placed on him by the Soviet government, was unable to travel to the congress in Helsinki to receive his medal.
 The award was accepted on his behalf by Jacques Tits, who said in his address: "I cannot but express my deep disappointment—no doubt shared by many people here—in the absence of Margulis from this ceremony.
 In view of the symbolic meaning of this city of Helsinki, I had indeed grounds to hope that I would have a chance at last to meet a mathematician whom I know only through his work and for whom I have the greatest respect and admiration."

 In 1982, the congress was due to be held in Warsaw but had to be rescheduled to the next year, because of martial law introduced in Poland on 13 December 1981.
 The awards were announced at the ninth General Assembly of the IMU earlier in the year and awarded at the 1983 Warsaw congress.

 In 1990, Edward Witten became the first physicist to win the award.

 In 1998, at the ICM, Andrew Wiles was presented by the chair of the Fields Medal Committee, Yuri I. Manin, with the first-ever IMU silver plaque in recognition of his proof of Fermat's Last Theorem.
 Don Zagier referred to the plaque as a "quantized Fields Medal".
 Accounts of this award frequently make reference that at the time of the award Wiles was over the age limit for the Fields medal.
 Although Wiles was slightly over the age limit in 1994, he was thought to be a favorite to win the medal; however, a gap (later resolved by Taylor and Wiles) in the proof was found in 1993.

-In 2006, Grigori Perelman, who proved the Poincaré conjecture, refused his Fields Medal and did not attend the congress.
+In 2006, Grigori Perelman, who proved the Poincaré conjecture, refused his Fields Medal, stating "I'm not interested in money or fame; I don't want to be on display like an animal in a zoo."
+He did not attend the congress.

-In 2014, Maryam Mirzakhani became the first Iranian as well as the first woman to win the Fields Medal, and Artur Avila became the first South American and Manjul Bhargava became the first person of Indian origin to do so.
+In 2014, Maryam Mirzakhani became the first Iranian as well as the first woman to win the Fields Medal, Artur Avila became the first South American, and Manjul Bhargava became the first person of Indian origin to do so.